Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: DISCUSSIONs AND conclusions

-We are currently entering a new era of high-precision hadron spectroscopy, driven by the upgrades to the Large Hadron Collider (LHC), the operation of Belle II, and the planned upgrades for the Beijing Electron Positron Collider (BEPC).
-The theoretical insights presented in this work regarding high-lying charmonium mesonic states may provide important guidance for experimental studies at BESIII and other upcoming facilities.
+We are entering a new era of high-precision hadron spectroscopy, driven by upgrades to the Large Hadron Collider (LHC), the operation of SuperKEKB, improvements at the Beijing Electron–Positron Collider (BEPCII‑U), and upcoming facilities such as the STCF.
+The theoretical insights presented in this work on high-lying charmonium mesonic states may provide important guidance for experimental studies at BESIII, Belle II, and LHCb.